 People with diabetes are at "high risk" for complications from the flu.
 Both the flu and COVID-19 have higher risk of complications in those with diabetes.
-Last year, our flu season was relatively low, most likely due to the masking and social distancing practices that were in place to protect us from COVID, and that also worked to protect us from the flu but as our communities begin to open, this may not be the case this year.
-Research has shown that people with diabetes are more likely to be hospitalized or to require intensive care if they develop the flu compared to people who do not have diabetes.
+Last year, our flu season was relatively low, most likely due to the masking and social distancing practices that were in place to protect us from COVID, and that also worked to protect us from the flu but as our communities return to pre-pandemic routines, research has shown that people with diabetes are more likely to be hospitalized or to require intensive care if they develop the flu compared to people who do not have diabetes.
 The flu vaccine has been shown to reduce hospitalization rates by up to 70%.
-Therefore, our Diabetes Canada 2018 Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada recommend:
+Therefore Diabetes Canada Clinical Practice Guidelines for the Prevention and Management of Diabetes in Canada recommend:

 "All people with diabetes should receive an annual influenza immunization"